Report: China’s Didi to buy Brazil’s 99 in $1B deal to take on Latin America

 “China and Brazil are the world’s foremost emerging markets with enormous opportunities for our rideshare industry,” Didi CEO Cheng Wei said at the time.

 Regional expansion beyond Brazil has long been on the cards for 99.
-The startup said at the time of Didi’s original investment that it would use the funding to expand across the rest of Latin America, in competition not just with Uber but more local players like EasyTaxi (backed by Rocket Internet) and Cabify (which itself reportedly tried to buy 99 at one point before Didi made its move).
+The startup said at the time of Didi’s original investment that it would use the funding to expand across the rest of Latin America, in competition not just with Uber but more local players like EasyTaxi and Cabify (which itself reportedly tried to buy 99 at one point before Didi made its move, and now has teamed up with EasyTaxi).

-The regional strategy also appears to align with Didi’s own interests.
+The regional growth strategy also appears to align with Didi’s own interests.
 Just last month, the company was reported to be prepping an entry into Mexico alongside expansions in its Asian home market, most recently expanding into Taiwan through a franchising model.

 We will update this story as we learn more.Featured Image: Hiroshi Higuchi/Getty Images